-Government Code section 7283.1(d) (TRUTH Act), requires that beginning in 2018, the Board of Supervisors hold an annual public forum if a County local law enforcement agency provided "ICE access" to an individual during the preceding year.
-As part of this forum, the Solano County Sheriff's Office will report on the qualifying interactions they have had in calendar year 2017.
+Government Code section 7283.1(d) (TRUTH Act), requires that the Board of Supervisors hold an annual public forum if a County local law enforcement agency provided "ICE access" to an individual during the preceding year.
+As part of this forum, the Solano County Sheriff's Office will report on the qualifying interactions with ICE in calendar year 2019.